Text consolidated by Valsts valodas centrs (State

 free port:

-b) negotiations and the concluding of contracts outside of the
+b) negotiations and the conclusion of contracts take place

-territory of a special economic zone or free port;
+outside of the territory of a special economic zone or free

 c) the transit of goods from or to the territory of a special